caprazzo/Minima/readme.markdown

 ### Features:

-* can create, update, sort and move around cards between lists
+* create, edit and rearrange notes between lists
+* edit list names
 * live updates: all connected browsers are updated
 * desktop notifications (supported browsers only)
 * password protection - same password for all users (see configuration below to enable)
+* optional readonly view for access without password (see configuration below to enable)
 * standalone java server and embedded database: get up and running in seconds

 ## For users